laughing429/photochop/README.md

 ### notes
 really, really slow.

-~212 secs per run with the example dataset (3min 50 seconds).
+~219 secs per run with the example dataset (3min 57 seconds).

+tittles are disconnected from their parent glyphs, pending more work on getting them to connect.